govindak-umd/Driving_Data_Collection_Test/README.md

 Attach the ```IMU +  GPS``` Module onto the vehicle as shown below:

-Attach the camera to face forwards in such an angle as to grab features
+Attach the camera to face forwards in such an angle as to grab maximum features

 ### There are three main scripts to run: